-2.14 Inter/Intra-Agency Linkages.
+2.13 Inter/Intra-Agency Linkages.
 SBBC and DJJ agree:

-- a) To work cooperatively to minimize the difficulties, which may arise, due to the differences in laws, statues, and administrative rules, policies, and procedures governing each DJJ: - b) To strive for continuity and coordination of services across the residential, non-residential, educational, and/or social services programs provided by the agencies in DJJ settings; and - c) To work collaboratively with the DJJ on-site program director and the SBBC designee, on the selection of the education staff assigned to DJJ facilities. - 2.15 Interagency Workgroup.
-In order to accommodate a coordinated effort relating to program implementation and resource sharing pertaining to improvement of the delivery of educational services programs, the Regional Residential Director, Regional Detention Director, Regional Probation Director, Circuit 17 Probation Chief, and SBBC shall develop and participate in an interagency workgroup which meets as needed: - a) To ensure appropriate planning for the opening, closing, and management change(s) for DJJ and SBBC programs;
+- a) To work cooperatively to minimize the difficulties, which may arise, due to the differences in laws, statues, and administrative rules, policies, and procedures governing each DJJ; and - b) To strive for continuity and coordination of services across the residential, nonresidential, educational, and/or social services programs provided by the agencies in DJJ settings; and

-- b) To review issues and concerns regarding implementation of agencies' regulations, policies or practices; - c) To provide a liaison network between the agencies; and - d) To monitor the implementation of the agreement. - 2.16 Coordination of Education Programs.
-Where feasible, SBBC shall ensure that educational programs in residential commitment correctional facilities are coordinated with the student's regularly-assigned school, particularly with respect to a student with an Individual Education Plan (IEP) under Part B of the Individuals with Disabilities Education Act (IDEA). - 2.17 Coordination with Regularly-Assigned School.
-If a child or youth is identified as being in need of special education services during his/her term at a residential commitment facility, SBBC shall notify the child or youth's regularly-assigned school of the identified need(s).
+- c) To work collaboratively with the DJJ on-site program director and the SBBC designee, on the selection of the education staff assigned to DJJ facilities; and - d) To engage in open and frequent communication and attend regularly scheduled meetings to discuss and evaluate student behavior and any activities, events, or obstacles that may impact the student's ability to meet educational goals - 2.14 Coordination of Education Programs.
+Where feasible, SBBC shall ensure that all educational programs in residential commitment facilities are coordinated with the student's regularly-assigned school, particularly with respect to a student with an Individual Education Plan (IEP) under Part B of the Individuals with Disabilities Education Act (IDEA). - 2.15 Coordination with Regularly-Assigned School.
+If a student is identified as being in need of special education services during his/her term at a residential commitment facility.
+SBBC shall notify the child or youth's regularly-assigned school of the identified need(s).

-2.18 Certification and Licensure.
+2.16 Certification and Licensure.

-- a) All professionals serving students under this agreement must be appropriately certified by State of Florida law and/or meet applicable local licensure requirements; - b) SBBC shall provide teachers who have met certification requirements as set forth in Chapter 6A-4 of the State Board of Education rules; - c) SBBC shall assign teachers to classes in accordance with Florida Course Code Directory and district's SBBC approved dropout prevention program plan; - d) SBBC shall offer SBBC sponsored staff development opportunities to DJJ staff on a space-available basis.
-The costs related to said activities, if any, will be the responsibility of the participant's employer; and - e) All DJJ employees, providers, appointees, or agents who come into contact with students, as part of the educational program must submit to background check in a manner prescribed by SBBC and at their employer's expense.
+- a) All professionals serving students under this Agreement must be appropriately certified by State of Florida law and/or meet applicable local licensure requirements; and - b) SBBC shall provide teachers who have met certification requirements as set forth in Chapter 6A-4 of the State Board of Education rules; - c) SBBC shall assign teachers to classes in accordance with Florida Course Code Directory and district's SBBC approved dropout prevention program plan; - d) The parties agree to ensure to recruit and train teachers who are interested, qualified, or are experienced in educating students in juvenile justice programs; - e) Consultation among school district administrators and the Director of the Juvenile Justice Program will occur to review applicant's prior performance and qualifications when selecting instructional personnel for the program; and - SBBC shall offer SBBC sponsored staff development opportunities to DJJ staff on a space-available basis.
+The costs related to said activities, if any, will be the responsibility of the participant's employer; and - g) All DJJ employees, providers, appointees, or agents who come into contact with students, as part of the educational program must submit to background check in a manner prescribed by SBBC and at their employer's expense; and - h) SBBC shall ensure contracted educational staff are aware of the responsibilities in this agreement that the school district is requiring them to adhere to.

-2.19 Personnel and Services.
+2.17 Personnel and Services.